kxiovi/nativewind_setup/README.md

 ```

 # NativeWind
->> Create all files at root unless otherwise stated.
+> Create all files at root or project unless otherwise stated.
 1. install NativeWind and its dependencies
 ```aiignore
 npm install nativewind react-native-reanimated@~3.17.4 react-native-safe-area-context@5.4.0